Coarse groups, and the isomorphism problem for oligomorphic groups: Introduction

-There is an alternative way to obtain the upper bound on isomorphism of oligomorphic groups from Theorem~\ref{thm:main}: via bi-interpretability of $\omega$-cate\-gorical structures.
-To an oligomorphic group $G$ one can in a Borel way assign a structure $N_G$ with domain $\omega$ such that $G= \Aut(N_G)$: the language has $k_n$ many $n$-ary relation symbols $P^n_i$, where $k_n$ is the number of $n$-orbits of $G$, and $P^n_i$ denotes in $N_G$ the $i$-th $n$-orbit.
-Coquand (unpublished), see Ahlbrandt and Ziegler \cite{Ahlbrandt.Ziegler:86}, showed that oligomorphic groups $G$, $H$ are topologically isomorphic iff $N_G$ and $N_H$ are bi-interpretable in the sense of model theory (e.g.\ Hodges \cite[Section 5.3]{Hodges:93}); also see \href{http://wwwf.imperial.ac.uk/~dmevans/Bonn2013_DE.pdf}{ David Evans' 2013 notes}.
+We mention here that there is an alternative way to obtain the upper bound on isomorphism of oligomorphic groups from Theorem~\ref{thm:main}: via bi-interpretability of $\omega$-cate\-gorical structures.
+To an oligomorphic group $G$ one can in a Borel way assign a structure $N_G$ with domain $\omega$ such that $G= \Aut(N_G)$: the language has $k_n$ many $n$-ary relation symbols $P^n_i$, where $k_n$ for $n\ge 1$ is the number of $n$-orbits of $G$, and $P^n_i$ denotes in $N_G$ the $i$-th $n$-orbit.
+Coquand (unpublished), see Ahlbrandt and Ziegler \cite{Ahlbrandt.Ziegler:86}, showed that oligomorphic groups $G$, $H$ are topologically isomorphic if and only if $N_G$ and $N_H$ are bi-interpretable in the sense of model theory (e.g.\ Hodges \cite[Section 5.3]{Hodges:93}); also see \href{http://wwwf.imperial.ac.uk/~dmevans/Bonn2013_DE.pdf}{David Evans' 2013 notes}.

 One can show that bi-interpretability of $\omega$-categorical structures is a $\mathbf \Sigma^0_2$ relation.
 Now one applies a related result of Hjorth and Kechris in the same paper \cite[Theorem 3.8]{Hjorth.Kechris:95}, by which the existence of a Borel reduction of $\cong_\+ B$ to a $\mathbf \Sigma^0_2$ equivalence relation implies that $\cong_\+ B $ is essentially countable.